-Geostationary Satellites - Steady, high frequency image satellite weather pictures and large area photographs.
-Good for animated satellite displays.
+Geostationary Satellites - Satellite weather pictures and large area pictures taken by geostationary satellites.
+They're great for animated satellite displays.

-Polar Orbiting Satellites - Greater image satellite weather resolution for studying and analyzing detailed photos especially near polar latitudes, but not for animating them as well.
-This one's also less costly to implement.
+Polar Orbiting Satellites - Better resolution for studying and analyzing detailed photos, especially near polar latitudes, but not for animating them.
+They're also less expensive.